githubcatw/PlusSharp/README.md

 For info, visit the [wiki](https://github.com/githubcatw/PlusSharp/wiki).

 To download PlusSharp, download the [latest release](https://github.com/githubcatw/PlusSharp/releases/latest).
-Older releases can be found in the [old repo](https://github.com/githubcatw/NUDevExtensions/releases).
+Old releases (older than 1.4.1) can be found in the [old repo](https://github.com/githubcatw/NUDevExtensions/releases).